Zeroto521/my-data-toolkit/doc/source/index.rst

 Features
 --------

-- Make the data of the pipeline transparent
+- Make the data of the Pipeline transparent: the Pandas-like object in and the Pandas-like object out
-- Extend the attribute of the pandas-like object
+- Use the custom method for the Pandas-like object like calling the native attribute

 Routes
 ------